emezeske/lein-cljsbuild/README.md

 ## Testing Support

-Lein-cljsbuild has built-in support for running ClojureScript tests.
+Lein-cljsbuild has built-in support for running external ClojureScript test processes.
 See the [testing documentation] (https://github.com/emezeske/lein-cljsbuild/blob/0.1.0/doc/TESTING.md) for more details.